Xcalizorz/XlsToXlsx/Readme.md

 ## Example files

-There is a directory call "Example" - you can test the conversion using this directory.
+There is a folder called "Example" - you can use this folder to test the conversion.
 The .xls files were taken from [Carnegie Mellon University](https://www.cmu.edu/blackboard/files/evaluate/tests-example.xls)